beelzebielsk/pin_file_builder/specification.md

 		infer this by checking to see that both index specifiers are the same.

+# Coming Soon

+## Named Constants

+Place named constants in a pinfile preamble in the following form:

+	name=value

+The pinfile parser will scan for a preamble, create a list of these named constants, then replace each one with with the value that is associated with that name.
+After that, parsing will begin as normal.

+## Generating a .pinfile from VHDL source

+Create a separate program to read in a VHDL file and generate an incomplete pinfile for that VHDL source.
+This partial pinfile will have:
+- Named constants for every port signal that is a vector:
+	- name'left : The leftmost index of the vector.
+	- name'right : The rightmost index of the vector.
+	- name'length : The length of the vector, which is equal to
+	 - If vector declared using `downto`: name'left - name'right + 1.
+	 - If vector declared using `to`:  name'right - name'left + 1.
+- A list of all port signals.
+Makes it very easy to type out the important parts of the pinfile.
+	- Signals that are vectors will be listed as such:
+		`vector_name[`
+	- Signals that are nt vectors will be listed as such:
+		`name, `
 # TODO

 - Fix documentation to reflect that lengthBackward implicit specifier actually counts backward, so that A..# produces A, A+1, .., whereas #..A produced A, A-1, ...